Hello everyone! This is my second recipe for vegan macarons on the blog: Vegan Salted Caramel Macarons!

 This is basically the quick guide of how to make vegan macarons using the Italian method.

 Make sure to read instructions below, as they are very detailed.
 And as always, don’t hesitate to reach out and ask me questions.
-The best way would be email [email protected] or dm on instagram, or even in the comments at the end of the page.

 I am new to making vegan macarons, however, I am an experienced Macaron baker, since I’ve been so passionate about it for so many years.